chrisbrasington/manga-downloader-sync/README.md

 # manga-downloader-sync

-Downloads manga from the web into cbz files and syncs between local cache and a device folder.
+Downloads images (manga) from the web into cbz files, converts to pdf,  and syncs between local cache and a device folder.
 Cache ensures files will not redownload.

 ## site support